KeyurPatel0124/Austin-Animal-Shelter-Classification-Problem/README.md

 #Plotting a clear tree
 prp(mytree, extra = 101)
 ```
-This is the plot for [decision tree](https://github.com/KeyurPatel0124/Austin-Animal-Shelter-Classification-Problem/blob/master/Decision%20Tree.pdf) looks like this.
+This is the plot for [Decision Tree](https://github.com/KeyurPatel0124/Austin-Animal-Shelter-Classification-Problem/blob/master/Decision%20Tree.pdf) looks like this.